Risk requirements eased for ProHeart 6 injectable heartworm control

 After conducting a 4.5-year-long safety review of ProHeart 6 (moxidectin), an injectable heartworm preventive for dogs administered every six months, Zoetis has announced the lifting of several safety restrictions imposed in 2008 by the U.S. Food and Drug Administration (FDA).

 The changes, which are part of the product’s updated risk minimization plan (RiskMAP) with the FDA, are as follows:

-> The product may be used in healthy dogs over 7 years of age.
+> The product may be used in healthy dogs 6 months to 7 years of age.

 > The product may be administered by a trained, certified veterinary technician or assistant.

 > Clients are no longer required to sign a consent form before administration.